code-and-effect/effective_pages/README.md

 Use this gem to create a fully-functional CMS that provides full or restricted editing for your end users.

-Built ontop of effective_regions and effective_ckeditor.

-## effective_pages 2.0
+## effective_pages 3.0

-This is the 2.0 series of effective_pages.
+This is the 3.0 series of effective_pages.

-This requires Twitter Bootstrap 4 and Rails 5.1+
+This requires Twitter Bootstrap 4 and Rails 6+

-Please check out [bootstrap3 branch](https://github.com/code-and-effect/effective_pages/tree/bootstrap3) for more information using this gem with Bootstrap 3.
+Please check out [Effective Posts 0.x](https://github.com/code-and-effect/effective_posts/tree/bootstrap3) for more information using this gem with Bootstrap 3.
 ## Getting Started

 Please first install the [effective_regions](https://github.com/code-and-effect/effective_regions) and [effective_datatables](https://github.com/code-and-effect/effective_datatables) gems.